-Imagine you’re going to risk 15 pips and we expect to win 30 pips.
-In order to break with 1:2 in this scenario, you will actually need to win 1 trade out of every 3 we take.
-This means that you’ll win 1 trade which brings back 30 pips and you may lose 2 others at 15 each, which keeps you at an even break in our portfolio.
+Imagine you’re going to risk 15 pips, and yout expect to win 30 pips.
+In order to break with 1:2 in this scenario, you will actually need to win 1 trade out of every 3 you take.
+This means that you’ll win 1 trade which brings back 30 pips, and you may lose 2 others at 15 each, which keeps you at an even break in our portfolio.
 For this to be successful, you must have at least a 33% accuracy rate to maintain this break-even, safe portfolio.

-When we use the term accuracy here, it doesn’t just mean entering the market but is applicable to the exit as well.
+When we use the term accuracy here, it doesn’t just mean entering the market but is also applicable to the exit.
 It’s very important to measure entry to exit accuracy in order to learn your trading strategy and how it works for you.
-It is key to understand the accuracy of entry to your potential profit expectancy.
+It is key to understand the accuracy of your entry point to your potential profit expectancy.

-Many traders at one point in their learning curve will realize that if they use higher risk than reward they will achieve higher accuracy.
+At one point in their learning curve, many traders will realize that if they use higher risk than reward, they will achieve higher accuracy.
 This is called a negative RRR and is a very risky game to play.
-However, many traders like this model because it gives them more events of success.
-But with these successes, come mighty failures.
-To put that in numbers, this means if you risk 100 pips when you want to profit 10, you’re working on a negative RRR of 10:1.
+However, many traders like this model because it gives them more successful events.
+But with these successes come mighty failures.
+To put that in numbers, this means if you risk 100 pips when you want to profit 10, if you calculate the risk reward you’re working on a negative RRR of 10:1.
 You want to win 1 pip for every 10 you’re willing to risk.

-For every trade, you take, write the trade entry and exit.
+For every trade you take, write when you enter a trade and when you exit it.
 Also, note how much risk was in your stop loss and what is your profit target.
 Once the trade ends, write down the highest potential of pips that you could have taken but didn’t.
-It doesn’t matter if the trade is a winner or a loser, you should still measure the highest potential count in the trade.
+It doesn’t matter if the trade is a winner or a loser.
+You should still measure the highest potential count in the trade.
 Do the same for the drawdown.
-Markdown the lowest pip count that was on your losing side.
+Mark down the lowest pip count that was on your losing side.
 If you don’t suffer a loss, just put down a zero.

 When you reach a sufficient amount of trades, you should do an averaging summarization.
 First, determine if your portfolio was an overall winner.
-If so, move on to defining the RRR that is best for you.
+If so, move on to defining the best RRR for you.